-<<Agos Ducato S.p.A. (hereinafter "Agos") is a joint-stock company incorporated under the laws of Italy, [...], authorized pursuant to article 106 of the Banking Act.>> and <<As at 31/12/2019 Agos had 2,010 employees.
+<<Agos Ducato S.p.A. (hereinafter "Agos") is a joint-stock company incorporated under the laws of Italy, (...), authorized pursuant to article 106 of the Banking Act.>> and <<As at 31/12/2020 Agos had 1,963 employees.
 As a finance company, Agos is subject to monitoring by Italy's bank regulator.
 Agos' business activities are also overseen on a consolidated basis within CACF by the French banking authorities.>>.

-See also §(t) of "COMPLIANCE WITH STS REQUIREMENTS", where it is stated that
+See also §(t) of "COMPLIANCE WITH EU STS REQUIREMENTS", where it is stated that

-<<(t) for the purpose of compliance (t) with article 21, paragraph 8, of the EU Securitisation Regulation, under the Servicing Agreement, the Servicer has represented and warranted that it has all skills, software, hardware, information technology and human resources necessary to comply with the efficiency standards required by the Servicing Agreement.
-In addition, the Servicer has represented and warranted it has expertise in servicing exposures of a similar nature to those securitised for more than 5 (five) years and has well-documented and adequate policies, procedures and risk-management controls relating to the servicing of exposures.
-In addition, pursuant to the Servicing Agreement, the Back-Up Servicer and any Substitute Servicer shall have expertise in servicing exposures of a similar nature to those securitised and well-documented and adequate policies, procedures and risk-management controls relating to the servicing of exposures.
+<<(t) for the purpose of compliance with article 21, paragraph 8, of the EU Securitisation Regulation, under the Servicing Agreement, the Servicer has represented and warranted that it has all skills, software, hardware, information technology and human resources necessary to comply with the efficiency standards required by the Servicing Agreement.
+In addition, the Servicer has represented and warranted it has expertise in servicing exposures of a similar nature to those securitised for more than 5 (five) years and has well-documented and adequate policies, procedures and risk-management to the Servicer and any Substitute Servicer shall have expertise in servicing exposures of a similar nature to those securitised and well-documented and adequate policies, procedures and risk-management controls relating to the servicing of exposures.
 In addition, Agos is authorised and regulated for capital and prudential purposes by the Bank of Italy and enrolled in the register of the financial intermediaries (albo degli intermediari finanziari) held by the Bank of Italy pursuant to article 106 of the Banking Act.
 Accordingly, as of the date of this Prospectus, Agos complies with the prudential and capital requirements established by the Bank of Italy with respect to such financial intermediaries.
-Agos has originated and serviced auto-loans for more than five years, being exposures similar to the Consumer Loans (for further details, see the section headed "Description of the Servicing Agreement");>>.
+Agos has originated and serviced auto-loans for more than five years, being exposures similar to the Consumer Loans (for further details, see the section headed "Description of the Servicing Agreement"):>>.